 Click the plank image for a free video

 Focus on What You CAN Do

-So many activities are out there for you to enjoy (click that image of all the happy people doing all the happy things to read more) so, I mean, can you do crunches once you resolved your core dysfunction that’s been manifesting as diastasis?
-Sure!
-But your time is valuable, and we get more creative than crunches in the Fit2B home workout videos… You’ll see!
+People always want to know what to avoid, starting with can you do crunches once you resolved your core dysfunction that’s been manifesting as diastasis?
+Sure, but we get more creative than crunches in the Fit2B home workout videos… You’ll see!

 Just because you have some distance between the two sides of your abdominal wall, that doesn’t mean you need to avoid all exercise.
 Of course, you may need to focus on specific exercises that your PT or other specialist gives you for a short season, but I promise you’ll come back stronger.

 Right now, if you are struggling with your diastasis recti, imagine doing everything you’re doing now but with a more resilient, responsive core!
 If you’re a runner, imagine what it would be like to run without wobbling and leaking!
 If you’re a weightlifter, imagine what it would be like to lift MORE weight with less effort because your core is supporting your breath and coordinating your upper and lower halves better!
 If you’re a an avid walker, imagine walking further in less time with less back pain later!